| Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |

 While the Mobile Library collection is unavailable for holds, staff are able to assist with requests for books and materials from other Library locations.
 The Mobile Library can accept returns from any location, and materials checked out from the vehicle may be returned to any location.

-47720 College Dr., St. Mary's City, MD 20686
+47550 Mill Field Dr., St. Mary's City, MD 20686

-St. Mary's County Court Help Clinic
+St. Mary's County Family Law Court Help Clinic

 The St. Mary’s County Circuit Court offers a free Family Law Self Help Legal Clinic to provide legal assistance/advice regarding family law.